What Impacts Your Credit Score?Published on September 21, 2021 by CreditFresh

 It depends on the financial institution.
 Sometimes when you request a line of credit online, a financial institution will use a soft credit check.
 A soft check has no impact on your credit score.

 But some organizations may use a hard credit check.
-If they do, it gets recorded in your report, and it may dock as many as 20 points from your overall score.
+If they do, it gets recorded in your report, and it may dock points from your overall score.

 How Many Loans is Too Many?